 Contact us USA/CA: 800-2682918

-What draws people to Myanmar is its unique lifestyles and pure innocence that are mostly untouched by the outside world.
-Read the world's largest book in Mandalay, watch sunset over the Irrawaddy River while boating to Bagan, climb up the sacred mountain Mt.Popa, easy trek up to hill tribes in Kalaw, take a boat ride in Inle Lake, have some free days in beautiful beach of Ngapali before you get to Yangon with all its highlights.
+Whatever impression or fantasy emerges when you think about Myanmar, realize it in this insightful and in-depth tour of 16 days.
+Read the world's largest book in Mandalay, watch sunset over the Irrawaddy River while boating to Bagan, climb up the sacred mountain Mt.Popa, easy trek up to hill tribes in Kalaw, take a boat ride in Inle Lake, have some free days in beautiful beach of Ngapali.
+With passion and professional guiding, you are about to see what others don't ever see.

 Overland option is not optimism either, bad road conditions makes the 400km distance between Yangon and Ngapali Beach 20 hours of driving.
 However, if your travel plan falls during monsoon season, Ngapali Beach will be replaced with Ngwe Saung Beach, which is 5 hours away from Yangon by car.